creative-workflow/easy-terminal-app/README.md

 Tests are located under `./scripts/test/*`.
 You can execute all tests by running `./app test`.

 ### add a tests
-Just duplicate the file `./scripts/test/test_help_command` and write your test.
+Just duplicate the file `./scripts/test/test_help_command` and write your own test.

 Make sure your new test is executable by running `chmod +x ./scripts/test/*`.